learn-co-students/nyc-web-030920/31-jsx-props/README.md

 ## Deliverables
 ### Core Deliverables
-- Render all WellnessItems in the Wheel
+Andrew - Render all WellnessItems in the Wheel
-- Give WellnessItems default prop for color in case you forget!
+Joseph - Give WellnessItems default prop for color in case you forget!
-- Render all GuidanceItems with correct information underneath.
+Yueying - Render all GuidanceItems with correct information underneath.
 Hint for stars: `'⭐️'.repeat(5)` will create a string of 5 stars for you.
-- Sort the Guidance Items by number of stars
-- Map out the component hierarchy and which components need which props
+Robert N - Sort the Guidance Items by number of stars Uriel - Map out the component hierarchy and which components need which props

+App
+  |- Wheel
+        |= WellnessItem (props: id, title, color, stars )
+        |- Pie (props: )
+  |- Guidance Container
+        |= GuidanceItem (props: factor (obj) )

 ### Advanced Deliverables
 If you get through all of the Core Deliverables, try your hand at the Advanced ones.
 Check out the gif below for how it should look.